wp-plugins/houdini/readme.txt

 Special thanks to http://fourisland.com/blog/and-like-magic-nothing-happens/for pointing out these browser security breaches for content theft.
 See Admin Settings|Houdini for tips to overcome these breaches!

-Special thanks to [TBA] for their recommendation of a user configurable check entry for protecting all pages
+Special thanks to http://www.idreia.com for their recommendation of a user configurable check entry for protecting all pages

 == Contact ==